Dynamical phase transitions in certain non-ergodic stochastic processes: Mortal Brownian motion

-The ldf is plotted in Fig.~\ref{fig:one_sticky} revealing singularities at $q=\pm \sqrt{4\alpha}$, where $\phi''(q)$ is discontinuous.
+For large $T$, the asymptotic of $P_T(x)$ is determined by the dominant contribution among the two terms in \eqref{eqn: stickydistribution} leading to \eqref{eqn:largedeviation} for $Q\equiv x$ with the ldf $\phi(q)$ in \eqref{eq:phi sticky 1}.
+Note that the position $x_t$ is an empirical observable \eqref{eqn:residencetime} with $U=0$ and $V=1$.
+The corresponding ldf is plotted in Fig.~\ref{fig:one_sticky} revealing singularities at $q=\pm \sqrt{4\alpha}$, where $\phi''(q)$ is discontinuous.
 Additionally, there is an extra singularity at $q=0$, where the first derivative $\phi'(q)$ has a jump discontinuity.
 Drawing an analogy with equilibrium phase transitions, we categorise the former type of singularities as second-order DPTs and the latter type as first-order DPTs.

 The origin of the second-order transition becomes apparent through the saddle point approximation used in deriving \eqref{eq:phi sticky 1}.
 In this approximation, discussed immediately after \eqref{eq:phi sticky 1}, the re-scaled variable $r$ denotes the fraction of time the particle remains alive.
 For $\vert q \vert<\sqrt{4\alpha}$, the dominant contribution comes from the trajectories that reach $x$ and die at time $T\sqrt{4\alpha}$.
 In contrast, for $\vert q\vert \ge \sqrt{4\alpha}$, the dominant contribution arises from trajectories that remain alive until the final time $T$.
-This drastic shift in the nature of optimal trajectories gives rise to the second-order dynamical phase transition.
+This drastic shift in the nature of most probable trajectories gives rise to the second-order dynamical phase transition.

-The first-order transition at $q=0$ stems from a similar change in the nature of optimal trajectories.
-For small $q$, the optimal trajectory is a straight line from the origin to $x=q T$, reaching in time $T r^\star=T \vert q \vert /\sqrt{4\alpha}$ and then dying.
+The first-order transition at $q=0$ stems from a similar change in the nature of most probable trajectories.
+For small $q$, the most probable trajectory is a straight line from the origin to $x=q T$, reaching in time $T r^\star=T \vert q \vert /\sqrt{4\alpha}$ and then dying.
 The slope of the straight line $x/(T r^\star)=\textrm{sgn}(q)\sqrt{4\alpha}$ is non-vanishing for $q\to 0$, but it changes discontinuously as $q$ changes sign, leading to a first-order transition.